Adniel/doctor4mystmd/README.md

 # Publish all Markdown files in a directory
 doctor4mystmd publish ./docs --pattern "**/*.md"

+# Publish using TOC structure from myst.yml (with config file)
+doctor4mystmd publish-toc ./myst.yml

-# Publish using TOC structure from myst.yml
+# Publish using TOC structure from myst.yml (with command line)
 doctor4mystmd publish-toc ./myst.yml --site-url "https://yourtenant.sharepoint.com/sites/yoursite"

 # Dry run to see what would be published